DuckySoLucky/mineflayer-bots/README.md

-# mineflayer-bots
+# Mineflayer Bots

-Simple Minecraft bot which can be used to automate some tasks.
+Simple Minecraft bots which can be used to automate some tasks.
 Mostly used on Skyblock servers

+> WARNING!
+It is not my fault if you get banned/punished.
+Use it at your own risk!